remelt/delusional-fix/README.md

 + Delusional pixel surf doesnt crouch some times on 128 tick
 + Media player some times doesnt update if the track is on repeat
 + Aimbot sometimes misses (idk y mb u need some kind of bones fix like in hw)
-+ Awall only if lethal is kinda ass for some damn reason
++ Awall only if lethal is kinda ass for some reason
 + Rare animations for knives arent working properly
 + Precipitation is ass but idk y (nn i dont have any motivation to fix that shit coz it will take forever)
 + Chatprintf in jumpstats (ig the best option is to recode it :p)